fvzwieten/ansible-terraform-workshop/README.md

 Part of the workshop is showing how you can run stuff _in_ AAP _from_ HashiCorp Terraform Cloud.
 For this, you need to provide a token from AAP to your HashiCorp Terraform Cloud workspace.
 You can create a token yourself using _API token_ under _Access Management_ in the menu.
 Choose write access.
 Copy/Paste the token somewhere, because it will only be shown once!

 ## EDA building blocks
-The following building blocks are needed for the new Terraform Actions feature and are made under `Ansible Decision`.
+The following building blocks are needed for the new Terraform Actions feature and are made under `Ansible Decisions` (aka EDA).

 Wherever you can and/or need to specify an Organization, choose `TechXchangeNL`, unless stated otherwise.